-Pesto chicken (only do the chicken part of this recipe)
+Pesto Chicken (only make the chicken part of this recipe)

 Mongolian Beef